 As an added benefit, it would be great to see some recommended meals you could put together over a four-week period, that are based on your results, as I expect this is going to be a similar challenge for a lot of people.

-I also found the test results helpful in identifying what vitamins I may be low in, as well as where I could benefit from added pre and probiotics to help improve and maintain my gut health.
+I did, however, find the test results helpful in finding ou what vitamins I may be low in, as well as where I could potentially benefit from added pre and probiotics to help improve and maintain my gut health.

 Cost and where to order your own test